zzheng12/MiniProject-Zihan-Zheng/README.md

 #Make a local database of just sequences from your target (sub)family
 #e.g. make a nr database from Betaherpesvirinae subfamily.
 #When searching sequences of Betaherpesvirinae subfamily in NCBI nucleotide database (by search with: txid10357[Organism:exp]), to have a nr nucleotide database, no source database should be excluded.
 They are downloaded by
-#click Send to -> Select Complete Record -> Select File in Choose Destination -> Select
-FASTA as format, and Sequence Length in Sort by -> Click Create File
+“click Send to -> Select Complete Record -> Select File in Choose Destination -> Select FASTA as format, and Sequence Length in Sort by -> Click Create File”